stephan-double-u/cross-language-validation-schema/README.md

     }
 }
 ```
-The Java implementation is a _JSON provider_, i.e. it provides a method to serialize the validation rules to JSON.
+This Java implementation is a _JSON provider_, i.e. it provides a method to serialize the validation rules to JSON.
 An application that uses this Java implementation can expose the JSON e.g. via a REST endpoint:

     ValidationRules.serializeToJson(articleRules, otherRules);

-With the help of the ES6 implementation a frontend can then check if a object property is immutable and e.g. should be displayed as _disabled_ like this:
+With the help of the [CLV ECMAScript 6 implementation](https://github.com/stephan-double-u/cross-language-validation-es6) a frontend can then check if a object property is immutable and e.g. should be displayed as _disabled_ like this:
 ```javascript
   article = {
     "animalUse": "true",